AdaRoseCannon/immersive-ar-emulation/README.md

 # Immersive AR Emulation for THREE.js

+This project is still pretty new and will have lots of issues, it has not been widely tested, pull requests and contributions are very welcome.

 ![ezgif-1-c9a7ac33a76d](https://user-images.githubusercontent.com/4225330/100097900-1e470200-2e55-11eb-88d8-8e1544880780.gif)

 WebXR gives you the ability to build Augmented Reality experiences in the Web, both for handsets like phones and headsets.
 It's very possible to build